Reimagining how Families Find and Connect with Birth Doulas

 Home

 The home page now has more depth and clear descriptors.
 “I’m listening…” is now “Services,” removing all obscurity from the first button of the website.
-I included FAQs, Testimonials, and What’s a Doula? in more relevant pages to consolidate information.
+I included FAQs, Testimonials, and What’s a Doula? in more relevant pages to reduce information overload.

 “On the average Web page, users have time to read at most 28% of the words during an average visit; 20% is more likely.” —Jakob Nielsen